helios1989/experiment-devops/READ_ME.md

 It was cramming and stressful day as i was expecting deliveries from UPS but didn't come through and i don't have chance to get a walk around.Well if you talk about exercise for now I just only god 20 pushup maybe tommorrow i can go 25 hehehehe or higher, hopefully.
 What i learn today was just python serialization and  OOP in javascript particularly instanceof and prototype.

+August 25, 2020 =>
+I don't much anything to say bucause i am tired and burn as i was doing multi tasking and working late. hahhaa hopefully tommorrow will be exciting.